telerik/blazor-docs/themes/overview.md

 * **Bootstrap** - a theme that matches the Bootstrap styling.
 Read more in the [Bootstrap Notes](#bootstrap-notes) section.
 * **Material** - implements the [Material Design Guidelines](https://material.io/design/).

-The UI for Blazor suite has the same HTML rendering and Theme stylesheets like other Kendo UI suites, so previous experience with them can be helpful.
+The UI for Blazor suite has the same HTML rendering and SASS Theme stylesheets like other Kendo UI suites, so previous experience with them can be helpful.
 The components in **UI for Blazor are native components** and not wrappers over jQuery widgets, however.

 To use a theme, you must reference its stylesheet in the `<head>` of your main index file.
 For a [client-side Blazor app]({%slug getting-started/client-side%}), this is `wwwroot/index.html` and for a [server-side Blazor app]({%slug getting-started/server-side%}), it is `~/Pages/_Host.cshtml`.
 The Razor syntax for a server application differs and you need to escape the `@` symbols as `@@`.